 The agreement eliminated competition for workers, depriving them of access to better job opportunities, the Justice Department and California Attorney General Kamala Harris said in simultaneous news releases.

 Meg Whitman, then eBay's CEO, and Scott Cook, Intuit's founder, were closely involved in creating and enforcing the agreement.
 Cook was serving on eBay's board at the same time he was complaining about eBay's recruiting of Intuit employees, federal officials said.

 EBay said the government is wrong and that it will vigorously defend itself.

-Tax and financial software company Intuit, which faced similar antitrust allegations in 2010 and settled, called the new lawsuits a matter for
+Tax and financial software company Intuit, which faced similar antitrust allegations in 2010 and settled, called the new lawsuits a matter for eBay.

-about our recruiting practices and believe the matter for Intuit is closed," said Intuit spokeswoman Diane Carlini.
+"We have already resolved any concerns that the DOJ had about our recruiting practices and believe the matter for Intuit is closed," said Intuit spokeswoman Diane Carlini.

 A spokesman for Whitman, who left eBay in early 2008 and now leads Hewlett-Packard Co , declined to comment.

 The suit, and similar legal issues involving other technology companies, highlight the intense competition for talent in Silicon Valley.
 It also shows how the search for talented employees can sometimes clash with relationships on the boards of top technology companies.